 I’ve called your phone number and all I get is a machine.

 Listen to the prompts and you will most likely have your question answered.
 You can get through to a real person if you just hold on a minute or two.
-If there is no one in the office, there is a cell phone number given on the company voicemail, which is directly connected to a Water Taxi Captain when the office is closed but the boats are still running.
+If there is no one in the office, we will return your call as soon as possible.

 Is the Water Taxi safe?

+We are proud to say that we’ve been operating since 1975 without experiencing any major safety concerns.
 The Baltimore Water Taxi operates under an Operational Risk Management (ORM) model which is a decision-making tool used by Company personnel at all levels to increase operational effectiveness by identifying, assessing and managing risks.
 Any time our vessels are in service we have dedicated personnel monitoring conditions for safety.
 All vessels are inspected annual by the United States Coast Guard, operators must hold a Merchant Mariners Credential (Captains License), and deckhands must successfully pass a Maryland Boaters Safety Course.
-We also train and educate its crew members to guarantee the safety of passengers and integrity of the service.
+We also train and educate our crew members to guarantee the safety of passengers and the integrity of the service.

 I see boats go by me even if I wave my hands and yell.
 Why?